 General Minimum Qualifications: Bachelor's degree required and or equivalent experience.
-A minimum of four years of related experience is required.
+3-5 years of related experience is required.

 Additional Specific Minimum Qualifications: Must have, or be able to acquire quickly, a detailed knowledge of University policies, procedures, and systems.
 Strong communication, interpersonal and organizational skills required.
 Initiative, discretion, ability to establish priorities, ability to work under pressure and without supervision and good independent judgment required.
 Computer literacy and experience with electronic funds management required.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.